Red Star Chickens : designer birds or the mutts of the poultry world?

 reputable person so that the flock is disease-free.

-- Some hatcheries do sell Red Star / sex-linked chicks.
+Some hatcheries do sell Red Star / sex-linked chicks.
+McMurray is probably the largest and sells throughout the USA.

 some genuine sellers there, but more who will sell you infertile eggs or chicks from the wrong cross-breeds.

-- Poultry magazines can be a good source of people selling eggs locally to you.
+Poultry magazines can be a good source of people selling eggs locally to you, or ask around.
+We buy ours from a little old lady locally - we discovered her by asking at our local grain store.

 Sources of genetic information, and useful links.